FAIRmat-NFDI/nexus3d/README.md

 nexus3d nexus_file.nxs
 ```

-on your nexus file to generate an output file `experiment.stl`.
+on your nexus file to generate an output file `experiment.glb`.
 The usage of the command is as follows:

 ```